transportkollektiv/openbike/docs/operator/trackers.rst

 - The GNSS Sensor should not running all the time and instead wake up in bigger time intervals.
 - It is recommended to use trackers with acceloration sensors.
 They can be konfigured to only wake up the GNSS-Sensor on movement.
 In most sharing systems, the vehicles are parked for the most of the time, so this should save a lot of energy.
 Some trackers allow to have a different wakeup intervall in moving state and in parking state.
 - Acquiring an new geolocation after a sleep coasts some time.
-The first geolocations the sensor is detecting after a sleep are ver unprecise.
+The first geolocations the sensor is detecting after a sleep are ver unprecise, and the imprecision can be hundreds of meters, even kilometers.
 I can take some minutes unitl the precision is "good enough".
 So you have to decide what "good enough" means - so there is s tradeof between energy consumption and precision.
 Many trackers are able to configure a maxium time for location acquiring and a minimum precision.

 Wifi
 """"

+Acquiring a `geolocation using wifi <https://en.wikipedia.org/wiki/Wi-Fi_positioning_system>`_ is a very common on smartphones, because it allows approximate a geolocation without starting the energy intensive GNSS chip.
+With this method the device is scanning wifi networks around and then match them against a database.
+This database contains the hardware addresses of wifi networks and where they have been detected before.
+For these method it is essential, that the scanned wifi networks have been mapped with it geolocation to the database before.
+It would is very time-consuming to create such a database.
+So there are some providers which mapped nearly the whole world with the help of smartphones. `Google is providing access <https://developers.google.com/maps/documentation/geolocation/overview>`_ to the biggest of these databases, but the usage is expensive (currently $4 per 1000 location calculations).
+There are also other commecial providers.

+For non-commercial projects `Mozilla Locations Services <https://location.services.mozilla.com/>`_ is an alternative with a good coverage in many places.
+Also the coverage can be improved by everyone with an android smartphone by using the mozilla stumbler app.
+The problem ist, that the future of this project is a bit unclear.
+But the underlying software of mozilla location services `is open source <https://github.com/mozilla/ichnaea/>`_ and can be used to create a own database.

+The big advantage of Wifi location calculation is, the very low energy consumption and extreme low startup time compared to GNSS-Systems.
+It also works indoor and other enviroments without a view to the sky.

+The disadvantages of Wifi location calculation are, that it works only in populated areas, where wifi networks are visable.
+Even bigger parks in cities could be a problem, but it is really dependend on the enviroment.
+Another problem is the depedency on a loaction database services and that the database need coverage of the taget area.

+The precision is extremely dependend on the number of visble wifi networks and the databse quality.
+Results between 10 and 100 meters are typical.

 Data transmission
 ^^^^^^^^^^^^^^^^^